mrnorman/YAKL/README.md

 * **Atomics**: Atomic instructions
   * `atomicAdd`, `atomicMin`, and `atomicMax` are supported for 4- and 8-byte integers and reals
   * Whenever possible, hardwhare atomics are used, and software atomics using `atomicCAS` and real-to-integer conversions in the CUDA and HIP backends
+  * Note this is a significant divergence from Kokkos, which specifies atomic accesses for entire arrays all of the time.
+With YAKL, you only perform atomic accesses when you need them at the development expense of having to explicitly use `atomic[Add|Min|Max]` in the kernel code yourself.
 * **Reductions**: Parallel reductions using the Nvidia `cub` and AMD `hipCUB` (wrapper to `rocPRIM`) libraries
   * Temporary data for a GPU device reduction is allocated with YAKL's internal device allocators and owned by a class for your convenience.
 It is automatically deallocated when the class falls out of scope.
   * The user can create a class object and then reuse it to avoid multiple allocations during runtime